thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 .. |iteration_3| replace:: Fig. 12

-.. |comparison_images_liver| replace:: Fig. 9
+.. |comparison_images_liver| replace:: Fig. 13

-.. |comparison_images_carotid| replace:: Fig. 10
+.. |comparison_images_carotid| replace:: Fig. 14

-.. |comparison_images_breast| replace:: Fig. 11
+.. |comparison_images_breast| replace:: Fig. 15

 This chapter describes how a recursive Bayesian regularization algorithm can be applied during ultrasound displacement estimation to improve the quality of carotid strain images.
-First, we describe regularization's role in the block- matching approach to deformable image registration.
+First, we describe regularization's role in the block-matching approach to deformable image registration.
 Then we review regularization algorithms that have been implemented in the literature.
 Next, we describe the iterative probabilistic approach taken in this work.
 Finally, we present results on simulations, phantoms, and carotid strain image case